Norway in the Eurovision Song Contest 2017

 Melodi Grand Prix 2017

-Melodi Grand Prix 2017 will be the 55th edition of the Norwegian national final Melodi Grand Prix and will select Norway’s entry for the Eurovision Song Contest 2017.
-In the aim of improving Norway’s chances of victory, international juries will be reintroduced into the Melodi Grand Prix format; international juries were previously used to select Norway’s entries in 1985 and 1995, which resulted in the selection of songs that went on to win the Eurovision Song Contest.
+Melodi Grand Prix 2017 was the 55th edition of the Norwegian national final Melodi Grand Prix and it selectwd Norway’s entry for the Eurovision Song Contest 2017.
+In the aim of improving Norway’s chances of victory, international juries were be reintroduced into the Melodi Grand Prix format; international juries were previously used to select Norway’s entries in 1985 and 1995, which resulted in the selection of songs that went on to win the Eurovision Song Contest.

 |Final – 11 March 2017|